greenyouse/deepfns/README.md

   earlier argument takes precedence (see `:b` in the last example).
 - Using an empty collection as the function will always return an empty collection.

+One issue to be aware of is that in ClojureScript the lists for applicatives will need to be of the form `(list 1 2 3)` instead of the normal `'(1 2 3)` format.

 ### filterapply